djackson1/vPlayer/README.md

   this allows the vplayer to be started from multiple locations on a page

 # Release History

-* 0.2.0 Following semver standards
+* 0.2.1 Following semver standards, added an extra comment in the README referring to directory locations.